paulrosen/abcjs/docs/audio/synthesized-sound.md

 After `start()` has been called, pause and resume can be called to control the playback.

-### seek(percent)
+### seek(percent, units)

 This changes the playback position.
 It can be called whether the sound is currently playing or not.

+If the second parameter is not present, then `units` equals "percent".
+The possible values are:

-The percent is a number between 0 and 1.
+* `"percent"`: The percent passed in is a number between 0 and 1.
+This can be called either when the animation is currently running or when it is paused.

+* `"seconds"`: The seconds from the beginning of the tune.
+If this is passed the end of the tune it is changed to the end.

+* `"beats"`: The beats from the beginning of the tune.
+If this is passed the end of the tune it is changed to the end.

 ### stop()